Protection Against Domestic Violence

 clients.
 I have worked in the trial courts actively practicing

-pursue the best outcome possible for you and your children.
+best outcome possible for you and your children.